Visitors & Community Borrowers | Library

 A Community Borrower Card allows limited access to KPU Library resources to members of the community, free of charge.

-During the pandemic, services to Community Borrowers are suspended and new Community Borrower accounts are not being created.
+Services to Community Borrowers have resumed and new Community Borrower accounts can now be created.

 Individuals affiliated with institutions who participate in the Reciprocal Borrowing Agreements via the Canadian University Reciprocal Borrowing Agreement (CURBA) or Council of Post-Secondary Library Directors (CPSLD) are also eligible for a Community Borrower Card.